-Pedalboard patch cables are a hotly debated topic on the internets, guitar forums & watering holes world wide.
-Luckily, our years of exceptional client testimonials and stellar real world performance using components & assembly techniques are being documented RIGHT HERE and NOW!
+DIY Pedalboard patch cables are a hotly debated topic on the internets, guitar forums & watering holes world wide.
+Luckily, our years of exceptional client testimonials and stellar real world performance using components & assembly techniques are being documented RIGHT HERE, NOW!
 As we say in the shop, “Fire the Irons!!!”

 Giving people the knowledge & confidence to take on a soldering project such as a pedalboard patch cable build is what I live for!
 Personally, I believe soldering is a mandatory skill that any musician can & should MASTER.
-The benefits of this skill are numerous & rewarding!
+The benefits of this skill are numerous, rewarding and VERY cost effective!

 - A patch cable is generally a small cable with two 1/4” phone jacks used to connect two effects together.
 Realistically, a pedalboard patch cable can be any type of cable or any type of connector used to “patch” devices together.

-- There are 2 Sides to the patch cable story.
-Soldered and Solder-Less.
+- There are 2 Sides to the patch cable story: Soldered and Solder-Less.
 The TWO main reasons why you DO NOT WANT TO GO SOLDER-LESS: 1.
-They cost more 2.
 They aren’t soldered!
+2. They cost more

 WHAT YOU’ll NEED: